 If there’s one thing you can say about Yorkshire people, it’s that we love a good meaty pie, and this meat and potato pie is one of the best.
 I’m never happier than when I’m presented with a plate of succulent meaty filling, covered with a layer of crispy pastry.

 You can make a pie in so many different ways.
 Encase the whole thing in crispy shortcrust pastry, as in this Bacon and Egg Pie.
-Or you could just cover the filling with a layer of well-risen puff pastry, as in this Steak and Kidney Pie.
-You can make large pies, or individual pot pies, like these Beef Pot Pies with Pepper Sauce.
-Or even make a pie out of cheesy choux pastry as in Chicken and Mushroom Puff Pie.
+Or you could cover the filling with a layer of well-risen puff pastry, as in this Steak and Kidney Pie.
+You can even make large pies, or individual pot pies, like these Beef Pot Pies with Pepper Sauce.

-But I’m here to tell you right now, that this old-fashioned meat and potato pie recipe that I am going to share with you today takes some beating.
-It’s covered with a layer of soft suet crust pastry that absolutely melts in your mouth
+But I'm here to tell you right now that this traditional meat and potato pie recipe I am sharing with you today takes some beating.
+It's covered with a layer of soft suet crust pastry that simply melts in your mouth.

-I’m also going to share with you my top tip for how to thicken gravy without using any flour or cornstarch.
+I'm also going to share my top tip for thickening gravy without using any flour or cornstarch.

 This meat and potato pie is made from succulent cubes of beef, cooked to fork-tender perfection with lots of potatoes (it’s called meat and potato pie for a reason) and loads of thick meaty gravy.
 The pie is covered with a layer of buttery, soft suet pastry that soaks up the gravy like a sponge, as it bakes, leaving the underside of the pastry soft and full of flavour.

-Believe me, experiencing a plate of meat and potato pie, with a generous helping of traditional British mushy peas, should be on everyone’s bucket list!
+Believe me experiencing a plate of meat and potato pie, with a generous side helping of traditional British mushy peas, should be on everyone's bucket list!

 What you will need